openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

-The decision was taken to drive the output of smbtaquery â€“ the main program used to query
+The decision was taken to drive the output of smbtaquery – the main program used to query
-      the database of SMBTA â€“ with XML, a move that allows us maximum flexibility.
-The smbtaquery program therefore produces XML by default and employs the XSLT processor [**xsltproc** of the libxslt library](http://xmlsoft.org/XSLT/) to convert the output to HTML or ASCII text automatically.FigureÂ 1, â€œA run of 'global, top 10 files rw', and it's HTML outputâ€
+      the database of SMBTA – with XML, a move that allows us maximum flexibility.
+The smbtaquery program therefore produces XML by default and employs the XSLT processor [**xsltproc** of the libxslt library](http://xmlsoft.org/XSLT/) to convert the output to HTML or ASCII text automatically.Figure 1, “A run of 'global, top 10 files rw', and it's HTML output”

 Snipped of the "usage" function output in HTML All functions of smbtaquery are supported
       in both formats.
 SMBTA includes style sheets to produce the output and the user can choose the prefered output format on the command line.
 HTML support in smbtaquery forms the core of our plans to create a web based user interface for SMBTA (**bnc#659326**).

-**FigureÂ 2.Â Snipped of the "usage" function output in HTML**
+**Figure 2.
+Snipped of the "usage" function output in HTML**

 <table cellpadding="0" cellspacing="0" border="0" width="40%" summary="manufactured viewport for HTML img" ><tr >
 <td >![Snipped of the "usage" function output in HTML](http://holger123.files.wordpress.com/2011/01/html-demo1.png)